micro/go-micro/cmd/protoc-gen-micro/README.md

 # protoc-gen-micro

-This is protobuf code generation for micro.
+This is protobuf code generation for go-micro.
 We use protoc-gen-micro to reduce boilerplate code.

 ## Install